-11. 1 on ground floor.
+11. 1 on ground floor suitable for disabled.

 all year except first 2 weeks Jan.

-library, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), ½-acre grounds, bar area and restaurant wheelchair accessible.
+library, bar, restaurant, private dining room, Wi-Fi, in-room TV (Freeview), ½-acre grounds, bar area and restaurant wheelchair accessible.

 all ages welcomed (cots, high chairs).

-allowed in all but 2 bedrooms and public rooms, not in restaurant (£5 per dog per night).
+allowed in 9 bedrooms, public rooms, not in restaurant (£5 per dog per night).

-Amex, MasterCard, Visa.
+Amex, MC, Visa.

 per room B&B single £110–£160, double £135–£195, D,B&B (min.
 2 nights) double £185–£245.
-Set dinner £33, a la carte £45.
+Set dinner £33, à la carte £45.
 1-night bookings refused Sat in peak season.